Skip to content

 I bring startup grit and visual storytelling to everything I do.

-Now I'm the lead and sole product designer at StackHawk, a B2B SaaS security startup.
+I'm the lead and sole product designer at StackHawk, a B2B SaaS security startup.
 I own features end-to-end, from customer research and problem definition through design and ship.
 With our PM role empty, I've been filling that gap too, writing PRDs, tracking feature requests, and working directly with engineering and leadership to shape our roadmap.
-It's been a true mindset shift from visual design to product design, and I bring my background in visual craft and storytelling into everything I build.

-Outside of work, I love spending time with my daughter, going on mini-adventures, riding my bike, drawing, reading, and taking walks with our dog, Murphy.
+From the time I was a kid filling sketchbooks, building with Legos, and imagining new worlds, I've been driven by curiosity and creativity.
+Those same instincts fuel my work today.
+Outside of it, I love spending time with my daughter, riding my bike, and taking walks with our dog, Murphy.

 How I Work